jeetbhow/Game-Of-Life/README.md

 resume the simulation.

 ## Updates
 - Oct 12, 2021: Finished a console based implementation.
+- Nov 7, 2021: Added the ability to save and pick off from where you left off.